 Our investment objective is to generate both current income and capital appreciation through our debt and equity investments.
 We invest primarily in middle-market companies and target investments throughout the capital structure that we believe provide an attractive risk-adjusted return.
 The term "middle-market" refers to companies with annual revenues typically between \$50 million and \$1 billion.
 Our targeted investment typically ranges between \$10 million and \$50 million, although the investment sizes may be more or less than the targeted range and the size of our investments may grow with our capital availability.
-We generally seek to invest in companies that operate in a broad variety of industries and that generate positive cash flows.
+We generally seek to invest in companies that operate in a broad variety of industries and that generate positive cash flow.

 Although most of our investments are in senior and junior secured, unsecured and subordinated loans to U.S. private and certain public middle-market companies, we invest throughout the capital structure, which may include common and preferred equity, options and warrants, credit derivatives, high-yield bonds, distressed debt and other structured securities.
 We may from time to time invest up to 30% of our assets opportunistically in other types of investments, including securities of other public companies and foreign securities.
+In addition, part of our strategy involves a joint venture with Windward Investments LLC ("Windward") through the BCIC Senior Loan Partners, LLC ("Senior Loan Partners").
+The Senior Loan Partners' principal purpose is to make investments primarily in senior secured loans to middle-market companies.